mongodb-industry-solutions/Digital-Underwriting-Usage-Based-Insurance/auto-deployment/readme.md

 ## Step 3 - Update the app services function

-Clone the auto-deployment Github folder.
+Clone the auto-deployment Github folder to your local machine.
 Using your ML platform of choice, copy the API endpoint of the deployed model.
 Once your model endpoint is created, open the [pipeline_unirest](insuranceDemoApp/functions/pipeline_unirest.js) function and update it with your **MODEL ENDPOINT** and its **CREDENTIALS**

 [Here](https://github.com/mongodb-industry-solutions/Digital-Underwriting-Usage-Based-Insurance/edit/main/src/DatabricksConfiguration.md) you can find our Databricks implementation.